onflow/ccf/README.md

 ## Why CBOR

-It's good practice to leverage a standard data format to define more specific data formats and protocols.
+It's good practice to leverage a standard data format (like CBOR) to define more specific data formats and protocols.

+Although using a 100% custom data format instead of leveraging an existing data format can sometimes produce smaller encoded data size, the benefits of using CBOR outweigh this tradeoff.

+Cadence is [already using CBOR](https://github.com/onflow/cadence/blob/master/runtime/interpreter/encode.go) to encode internal values.
+Using CBOR to also encode external values is a good fit for multiple reasons.

 Concise Binary Object Representation (CBOR) is a data format defined in IETF [RFC 8949](https://www.rfc-editor.org/rfc/rfc8949.html):